tsumarios/LINDDUN-threats-validation/README.md

 # LINDDUN-threats-validation

-This repository contains the outcomes for the paper "A Systematic Approach to Completeness in Threat Modelling".
+This repository contains the outcomes for the paper "How to model privacy threats in the automotive domain".